prysmaticlabs/documentation/website/docs/testnet/medalla.md

 ![image](https://i.imgur.com/3yH946I.png)

 First, let's run the beacon node connected to the medalla testnet.
 It will begin to sync with other nodes and will be ready for you to connect to it.
-If your beacon node is still running from [Step 1](https://docs.prylabs.network/docs/testnet/medalla#step-1-get-prysm), you do not have to perform this step.
+If your beacon node is still running from [Step 1](https://docs.prylabs.network/docs/testnet/medalla#step-1-get-prysm), you do not have to perform this portion of Step 5.
+Skip to the [validator portion](#validatorPortion).

 <Tabs
   groupId="operating-systems"